 My husband and I moved here with one dog, a baby bump and no support system, and are leaving here with two dogs, two kids under three, and a village of hand-selected family.
 We have not, however, had a babysitter for the popular “first night out kid-free” milestone yet.
 And this has been by choice – one that is usually met with glares of shock.
 Continue reading “When home is exactly the break that you need”

 I’m proud that I followed through with many of my resolutions for 2017 – well, most of them.
 My biggest goal was to minimize the clutter in my life, which has transformed our home.
 It has helped me cut down on wants vs. needs, find a style that I actually like – both in my closet and on our walls, and it has helped me in parenthood by knowing which types of toys are actually worth the splurge.
 Minimizing has helped me build a space that is full of things I love, period.
 Continue reading “I failed last year’s resolution and uncovered something better”

 Our first duty station was Hawaii, and I gained so much from our time there.
 I was ambitious, young and impressionable.
 I was starting my career, pursuing this thing called love; I couldn’t have been in a better place for this chapter, where the community leads with Aloha – a powerful outlook that set me up for a more fulfilling, humble and connected life.
 Continue reading “What I didn’t know when I married the military”

 I officially hit the third trimester of this second pregnancy.
 It’s surreal that we will meet our daughter in a few short months.
 Continue reading “Third trimester turbulence”

 When we got pregnant, my first thought was a blur of joy and shock.
 My second thought was to count through the nine months it would take to grow you to see if daddy would be home for your birth.
-If we were staying in Hawaii, he would have deployed for a fourth time.
-Lucky us, we had… Continue reading A letter to our military child
+Continue reading “A letter to our military child”